This article is about the permanent Spanish residency card procedure BUT:

 Make the appointment now, and plan how you would like to do it afterwards.

 I’m a living legend in the Spanish residency process

-There are countless websites talking about the Spanish residency, some of them full of misleading information (including official websites), some of them from travel bloggers hoping to make some cash, some of them from aspiring amateur relocation advisers.
+There are countless websites talking about the Spanish residency, some of them full of misleading information (no one seems to know the difference between the NIE number and the Spanish residency card), some of them from travel bloggers hoping to make some cash, some of them from aspiring amateur relocation advisers.

 I can guarantee none of them has spent so much petrol as I’ve done helping thousands of foreigners in Spain since 2010.

 If you have not got your Spanish residency card yet, I will guide you through the whole process so that you can have your card before Brexit.

 If you’ve been living in Spain for more than 5 years having Spanish residency, but have not changed the A4 sheet or card to “permanent” status, I will assist you so that you can protect yourself against whatever Brexit brings up.